High-School-of-Computers-and-Technology/spooky_project/README.md

 Once you have completed the assignment:

-- Take a screenshot of the pumpkin with spooky eyes and changed background.
+- Commit Changes
-- Submit your HTML, CSS, and JavaScript files for review.
+- Look out for notifications of  HTML, CSS, and JavaScript files for review.
+- Any required changes will be under issues

 Good luck, and have fun making your pumpkin spooky! 🎃